rezakusuma40/Private_Lease_Cars_Scraping/README.md

 # Web Scraping Project

 ## Overview
-This project aims to scrape data from a dynamic private leasing cars website using Selenium and Selenium Wire in Python.
+This project aims to scrape data from a dynamic private leasing cars website using Selenium and Selenium-wire in Python.
 Two scripts have been developed for this purpose, each with its approach to scraping the required data.

 ## Website Description
 The website features a collection of private leasing cars, with each card displaying information such as car manufacturer, model, price, and a hyperlink.
 The webpage dynamically loads additional cards via a "Load More" button, making traditional scraping methods challenging.
 Some hyperlinks lead to individual car pages, while others navigate to new pages with additional listings, requiring a recursive scraping approach.